WordPress Image Optimization 2025

 4. Smush

-Developed by WPMU DEV, Smush is one of the most popular plugins in the WordPress repository, boasting millions of installs.
+Developed by WPMU DEV, Smush is one of the most popular plugins in the WordPress repository, boasting over 1 million installs.
 Its main draw is the generous free plan.

-- Key Features: The free version offers unlimited lossless compression for images up to 5MB in size.
-It also includes lazy loading and incorrect size detection.
-The Pro version adds lossy compression, bulk optimization for all images, and a CDN .
+- Key Features: The free version offers unlimited compressed images for images up to 5MB in size.
+It also includes lazy loading, incorrect image size detection, or image resize detection.
+The Pro version adds lossy compression, bulk image optimization for all images, and a CDN.

 - Ease of Use: Smush has a very polished and user-friendly interface that guides you through the optimization process.

-- Pricing: The free version is very capable for basic needs.
-Smush Pro is part of the WPMU DEV membership, which starts at $7.50/month and includes a suite of other plugins and services .
+- Pricing: The free version is competent for basic needs.
+Smush Pro is part of the WPMU DEV membership, which starts at $7.50/month and includes a suite of other plugins and services.

-- Best For: Users on a budget who need to optimize a large number of images with lossless compression and don’t mind the 5MB file size limit.
+- Best for: Users on a budget who need to optimize a large number of images with lossless compression and are willing to accept the 5MB file size limit.

 Summary Comparison Table